dysphie/nmrih-inventory-ornaments/README.md

 ![nmrih_xr3KdG57OL](https://user-images.githubusercontent.com/11559683/116795572-632e2f00-aaac-11eb-94cb-7d799fc72e7e.png)

-### Note: The current version of the source code is experimental (use at your own risk!)

 By default there are 3 renderers, each displaying a different set of items, with item render priority decreasing from left to right.

 **Right hip:** First Aid Kit, Bandages